ohnoitsalobo/midi-lights/README.md

 Change some of the MIDI note details in `MIDI.h` if you are using a larger or a smaller keyboard, or sending a larger range of MIDI over the network.
 The 61-key keyboard I have tested this on uses MIDI notes 36-96 for the full range.
 If the notes are transposed above or below that range, the LED strip adjusts to include them.

 Upload to your device and it should work.

+If network MIDI is enabled:
-On Apple devices it may be automatically detected as a network MIDI device.
-On Windows you will need to install [rtpMidi](http://www.tobias-erichsen.de/software/rtpmidi.html).
+- On Apple devices it may be automatically detected as a network MIDI device.
+- On Windows you will need to install [rtpMidi](http://www.tobias-erichsen.de/software/rtpmidi.html).

 Download the Virtuino Android app [here](https://play.google.com/store/apps/details?id=com.virtuino_automations.virtuino) for wireless control.
 Open the file `midi-lights.vrt6` in the Android app and change the IP address to whatever your ESP8266 or ESP32 IP address is.